Understanding Embeddings and Vector Search for AI Applications

 What Are Embeddings?

-- Dimensionality Reduction: Embeddings often reduce the high-dimensional space of raw data into a lower-dimensional vector space, making it easier to analyze and visualize.
+- Dimensionality Reduction: Embeddings simplify complex data into a manageable size, making it easier for algorithms to process.